-The aim of the Patents Court and the IPEC is to bring cases to trial within 12 months of commencement.
+The aim of the Patents Court and the IPEC is to bring cases to trial within 12 months of commencement; however, few cases in the Patents Court are currently meeting this target.

 1.5 Can a party be compelled to disclose relevant documents or materials to its adversary either before or after commencing proceedings, and if so, how?